The Mall (What We Do in the Shadows)

 "The Mall" is the first episode of the fifth season of the American mockumentary comedy horror television series What We Do in the Shadows, set in the franchise of the same name.
 It is the 41st overall episode of the series and was written by co-executive producer Marika Sawyer, and directed by co-executive producer Yana Gorskaya.
 It was released on FX on July 13, 2023, airing back-to-back with the follow-up episode, "A Night Out with the Guys".

 The series is set in Staten Island, New York City.
 Like the 2014 film, the series follows the lives of vampires in the city.
 These consist of three vampires, Nandor, Laszlo, and Nadja.
 They live alongside Colin Robinson, an energy vampire; and Guillermo, Nandor's familiar.
 The series explores the absurdity and misfortunes experienced by the vampires.
 In the episode, the vampires try to lift Guillermo's spirits, unaware that he asked Derek to turn him into a vampire.
+As the season five premiere, it is the first episode in which Kristen Schaal, a recurring guest since the first season, is credited as series regular, although she does not actually appear and instead makes her season debut in the following episode.

 According to Nielsen Media Research, the episode was seen by an estimated 0.326 million household viewers and gained a 0.12 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the new status quo, performances and humor.